Do you want to start in Android development? I tell you my story.

 Divide your packages by modules or classes types.

 This could be useful in a future.
 There are two types of techniques for naming packages.
 If you name them by type, means that classes are going to be divided by their type, in other words, you can find all activities in one packages, all fragments in one package, all adapters in one package and so.
 On the other hand, if you name them by module means that you are going to divide classes by your app functionality, so in one package you are going to find classes, fragments, adapters and many others by classes types.
+However, when you learn about software architectures you can combine this knowledge to improve the package layout of your app.

 Learn how to use the Android Monitor.